Resources What is the LGBTQIA+ power and control wheel?

 Involving deaf people in the design and delivery of healthcare services ensures these services meet their needs.
 By incorporating the insights and experiences of deaf people, healthcare providers can develop a deeper understanding of the unique challenges faced by this community.
 This collaborative approach leads to the creation of healthcare services fit for purpose, improving access and outcomes for deaf patients.
 The NHS England Rapid Review of British Sign Language Interpreting Services includes 17 recommendations for Integrated Care Boards (ICBs) to follow, offering guidance on effectively engaging with the deaf community and ensuring their needs are met.

 Deaf people frequently encounter significant barriers in accessing healthcare, resulting in inequitable treatment.
-Our Review of the Accessible Information Standard reveals that many deaf people struggle to make appointments, often arrive at appointments without the necessary support, and face difficulties in lodging complaints.
+Our latest report Still Ignored: The fight for accessible healthcare reveals that many deaf people struggle to make appointments, often arrive at appointments without the necessary support, and face difficulties in making a complaint.
 These obstacles highlight the need for systemic changes to ensure that healthcare services are fully accessible to deaf people, providing them with the same quality of care available to the hearing population.
 When referring to “equity” we recognise that each person has different circumstances and that the exact resources and opportunities needed to reach an equal outcome should be allocated.

 Fantastic to have our Children and Young People’s Team involved in the making of these videos because we want to see these changes in place for the deaf community today and for generations to come.